arm-university/PPT-branding-tool/README.md

   * TestTool.py: this is a file containing unittesting using the unnitest framework https://docs.python.org/3/library/unittest.html
   * Full documentation of these files can be found in the following link: http://marmor05.p.research.arm.com/edusuitehtmldoc/index.html
 * release folder: this folder should be used to store build version of the PPT tool like executables(.exe)

-## To do list
-* Disable pdf generation by default.
-Give user the option to trigger this option using the command prompt
-* Files with the same file names need to be recoginized by its path
-* Command line feature, specify directories as arguments
-* Warning messages
-* Writing Integration test for EduSuite PPT